ie-Yoshisaur/yoshisaur-blog/src/pages/blog/review-implementing-relational-db-in-rust.md

 I implemented a database called [OxideDB](https://github.com/ie-Yoshisaur/OxideDB/tree/main).

-The naming went like this: "Rust is rust" → "Rust is an oxide of iron", hence the name OxideDB.
+The naming went like this: "Rust is an oxide of iron" → "OxideDB".

 I'm quite fond of the naming itself, but including DB in the name seems to be a common naming anti-pattern that is prone to duplication.
 Next time, I plan to adopt a method called "[The Pavlo Database Naming Method](https://www.cs.cmu.edu/~pavlo/blog/2020/03/on-naming-a-database-management-system.html)," which involves connecting two unrelated monosyllabic words.